Factorizable joint shift revisited: Notation and technical terms

 The definitions of expected values conditional on $\sigma$-algebras and on random variables respectively are related through the following identity:

 where $\sigma(V) = V^{-1}(\mathcal{V})$ is the sub-$\sigma$-algebra of $\mathcal{F}$ generated by $V$.

-Expected values and probabilities conditional on $\sigma$-algebras or on random variables are well-defined for all combinations of probability spaces and integrable or non-negative random variables whose conditional expected values are meant to be determined (\citealp{Bauer1981ProbTheory}, Sections~10.1 and 10.2; \citealp{klenke2013probability}, Sections~8.2 and 8.3).
+Expected values and probabilities conditional on $\sigma$-algebras or on random variables are well-defined for all combinations of probability spaces and integrable or non-negative random variables whose conditional expected values are meant to be determined (Bauer~\cite{Bauer1981ProbTheory}, Sections~10.1 and 10.2; Klenke~\cite{klenke2013probability}, Sections~8.2 and 8.3).
+This is not necessarily true for conditional distributions as in the following definition.

 \begin{definition}[Regular conditional distribution] In the setting of Section~\ref{se:setting}, a mapping $K: \Omega_X \times \mathcal{G} \to [0,\infty)$ is called (regular) \emph{conditional distribution of $Y$ given $X$ under $P$} if it has the following three properties: \begin{enumerate} \item[(i)] For fixed $G \in \mathcal{G}$, the function $K(\cdot, G):\Omega_X \to [0,\infty), x \mapsto K(x,G)$ is $\mathcal{H}$-Borel-measurable. \item[(ii)] For fixed $x \in \Omega_X$, the function $K(x, \cdot):\mathcal{G} \to [0,\infty), G \mapsto K(x,G)$ is a probability measure on $(\Omega_Y, \mathcal{G})$. \item[(iii)] For all $G \in \mathcal{G}$, it holds that $P[Y\in G\,|\,X=x] = K(x, G)$ $P_X$-a.s.~for $x \in \Omega_X$. \end{enumerate} In the following, we use the notation $P_{Y|X}$ for mappings $K$ satisfying (i) to (iii) and write $K(x, G) = P_{Y|X=x}[G]$ to make it clear that the conditional probability from (iii) is represented with a conditional distribution. \end{definition}